mszeu/iSpingQuiz2CSV/README.md

 <img src=images/supporting-member-badge.png width=100 alt="logo of Python Foundation Supporting Member">
 Extracts questions for a .QUIZ iSpring Suite file to a CSV file

-The script can be useful if you need to extract the content form the .QUIZ file generated using the iSping Suite to a text file format to ease the import in another E-learning suite.
+The script can be useful if you need to extract the content form the .QUIZ file generated using the iSpring Suite to a text file format to ease the import in another E-learning suite.

 It requires **Python 3**.
 It was tested on **Python 3.12** using a basic .QUIZ file created with the iSpring Suite.